JouriM66/DPF.Android.Native.Components/README.md

 Hope you find its usefull :)

-PS: I cant test it on delpi, so not shure it ported correctly but it works in C++
+PS: I cant test it on Delphi, so not sure its ported correctly but it works in C++

+PPS: Packages made in Delphi projects (dproj) due to error in ilink32 which makes invalid "bpi" import library for runtime package.